marcusig/woocommerce-product-customizer/src/readme.txt

 * TWEAK: Refactor layer settings to be filterable
 * TWEAK: Refactor choices to allow multiple choices addon
+* TWEAK: Display all the images to allow transitioning between two
 * TWEAK: Code cleanup

 = 1.0.5 - 10/June/2020 =